aadarshpp/Pokemon-Battle-Simulator-CLI/README.md

 ## 📌 Future Plans

 * Complete the GUI version.
-* Add AI difficulty levels.
+* Add the computer as an opponent.
 * Add more Pokémon and moves.
 * Implement saving/loading battles.